Filipendula ulmaria: Uses

-The whole herb possesses a pleasant taste and flavour, the green parts having a similar aromatic character to the flowers, hence the use of the plant as a strewing herb, strewn on floors to give the rooms a pleasant aroma, and its use to flavour wine, beer, and many kinds of vinegar.
+The whole herb possesses a pleasant taste and flavour, the green parts having a similar aromatic character to the flowers, hence the use of the plant as a strewing herb, strewn on floors to give the rooms a pleasant aroma, and its use to flavour vinegar, wine, and beer.
 The flowers can be added to stewed fruit and jams, giving them a subtle almond flavour.
 Some foragers also use the flowers to flavour desserts such as panna cotta.
 It has many medicinal properties.
-The whole plant is a traditional remedy for an acidic stomach, and the fresh root is often used in homeopathic preparations.
+The whole plant is a traditional remedy for an acidic stomach.
 The dried flowers are used in potpourri.
 It is also a frequently used spice in Scandinavian varieties of mead.

 Chemical constituents include salicin, flavone glycosides, essential oils, and tannins.
 In 1838, Raffaele Piria obtained salicylic acid from the buds of meadowsweet.
 Thereafter in 1899, scientists at the firm Bayer used salicylic acid derived from meadowsweet to synthesise acetylsalicylic acid (aspirin), which was named after the old botanical name for meadowsweet, Spiraea ulmaria.
 The name then became aspirin.

 A natural black dye can be obtained from the roots by using a copper mordant.

 A tea made from Filipendula ulmaria flowers or leaves has been used in traditional Austrian herbal medicine for the treatment of rheumatism, gout, infections, and fever.

-Culture
+In culture

 White-flowered meadowsweet has been found with the cremated remains of three people and at least one animal in a Bronze Age cairn at Fan Foel, Carmarthenshire.
 Similar finds have also been found inside a beaker from Ashgrove, Fife, and a vessel from North Mains, Strathallan.
-These could indicate honey-based mead or flavoured ale, or might suggest that the plant was placed on the grave as a scented flower.
+These could indicate mead or flavoured ale, or might suggest that the plant was placed on the grave as a scented flower.

 In Welsh mythology, Gwydion and Math created a woman out of oak blossom, broom, and meadowsweet and named her Blodeuwedd ("flower face").

 In the 16th century, when it was customary to strew floors with rushes and herbs (both to give warmth underfoot and to overcome smells and infections), it was a favorite of Elizabeth I of England.
 She desired it above all other herbs in her chambers.